toomas-siim/bot-framework/README.md

-# Eve-bot
+# Generic Bot Framework
-Basically this is an EVE online bot framework made in python.
+Basically this is a generic bot framework.
+Solutions vary from simple autoclickers to advanced AI bots.
+There are various libraries included to be used.
 WIP - Integrated with an neural net (CNN).
 Few example scripts in /scripts/